homm/color-filters-reconstruction/README.md

 The problem with the attempts is they mostly deal with manually correcting colors.

-This is the only accurate reconstruction of color filters using a robust method.
+This looks like the only attempt to the accurate reconstruction of color filters using a robust method.
 For instance, one of the following images was obtained using Instagram filter, and another using an accurate reconstruction.
 Try guessing which one was reconstructed.